AnishKajan/Formula1-Predictor-App/README.md

 **For ML Training Updates**:
 1. Modify `train_enhanced_model.py` with new features
 2. Retrain models: `python train_enhanced_model.py`
+3. Test with FastAPI: `uvicorn main:app --reload`
-3. Analyze model insights and translate to JavaScript logic
+4. Analyze model insights and translate to JavaScript logic
-4. Update `/api/predict.js` with new algorithms
+5. Update `/api/predict.js` with new algorithms

 **For Frontend Updates**:
 1. Add components in `src/components/`